scato/phpeg/doc/grammar.md

 > Try to match the expression.
 If the match does **not** succeed, return ``null`` and do not advance the parser
 > position.
 If matching the expression **does** succeed, consider the match failed.

+``& { action }``

+> Evaluate the expression.
+If it evaluates to true, consider the match successful and return null.
+Otherwise, consider
+> the match failed.
+Do not advance the parser position.

+``! { action }``

+> Evaluate the expression.
+If it evaluates to false, consider the match successful and return null.
+Otherwise, consider
+> the match failed.
+Do not advance the parser position.

 ``$ expression``